 Inbreeding: Because purebred dogs are often bred for specific traits, there is a risk of inbreeding.
 This can lead to a lack of genetic diversity and increased health problems.

-Limited Gene Pool: The limited gene pool of purebred dogs can also result in health issues and behavioral problems.
+Limited Gene Pool: The limited gene pool of purebred dogs can also result in genetic health problems and behavioral issues.

 Stereotyping: People often make assumptions about purebred dogs based on their breed, and this can lead to unfair treatment and discrimination.